schaar/schaar.github.io/_pages/about.md

 ## Hi, I'm Matt.

 I’m an amateur ultramarathon runner and coffee enthusiast with 15 years of experience as a product marketing leader, technical product manager, and consultant across multiple industries.
-Each phase of my work has mixed deep technical insights, strategic thinking, and customer engagement both internally and externally, all with a goal of making products for a world in need.
+Each phase of my work has mixed deep technical insights, strategic thinking, and customer engagement both internally and externally, all with a goal of making products that consciously make the world a better place.

 Here are a few examples of the work I've done.